Symptoms depend on which artery is blocked and how severe the blockage is.

 Each of these factors contributes not only to the development of occlusive peripheral arterial disease but also to the worsening of the disease.

 Gradual narrowing of arteries is usually due to atherosclerosis Plaque formation Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more , in which deposits of cholesterol and other fatty materials (atheromas or atherosclerotic plaques) develop in the walls of arteries.
-Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow (see How Atherosclerosis Develops).
-Calcium may accumulate in the atheromas, making the arteries stiff.
+Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow.
+Calcium, which is normally carried in the blood, may also accumulate in the walls of the blood vessels, making the arteries stiff and narrowing the artery.

 Sometimes an atheroma can rupture into the blood vessel and trigger the formation of a blood clot that suddenly blocks an artery.
 Other times, a piece of fatty material breaks off from an atheroma and suddenly blocks an artery.
 Sudden blockage may also result from an aortic dissection Aortic Dissection An aortic dissection is an often fatal disorder in which the inner layer (lining) of the aortic wall tears and separates from the middle layer of the aortic wall.
 Most aortic dissections occur... read more , in which the inner layer of the aorta tears, allowing blood to surge through the tear and separate the inner layer from the middle layer of the aorta.
 As the dissection enlarges, it can block one or more arteries connected to the aorta.

 Sudden, complete blockage of an artery in a leg or an arm may cause severe pain, coldness, and numbness in the affected limb.
 The person’s leg or arm is either pale or bluish (cyanotic) or with a distinct color change.
 No pulse can be felt below the blockage.
 The sudden, drastic decrease in blood flow to the limb is a medical emergency.
 The absence of blood flow can quickly result in loss of sensation in or paralysis of a limb.
 If blood flow is absent for too long, tissue may die, and the limb may need to be amputated.

 Intermittent claudication, the most common symptom of peripheral arterial disease, results from gradual narrowing of a leg artery.
 It is a painful, aching, cramping, or tired feeling in the muscles of the leg—not in the joints.
 Intermittent claudication occurs regularly and predictably during physical activity but is always relieved promptly by rest.
 The muscles ache when a person walks, and the pain begins more quickly and is more severe when the person walks quickly or uphill.
 Usually, after 1 to 5 minutes of rest (sitting is not necessary), the person can walk the same distance already covered, although continued walking will again provoke the pain at a comparable distance.
 Most commonly, the pain occurs in the calf, but it can also occur in the thigh, hip, or buttock, depending on the location of the blockage.
 Very rarely, pain occurs in the foot.